Bethieieio/DDs_Diner/README.md

 # DD's Diner
+"Welcome to DD's Diner!
+Wanna  feel for retro dining atmosphere?
+Listening to songs from the 'Good Ol' Days?'
+Yes?
+Then this is the diner for you!
+Dreamt of becoming greaser for a evening?
+Come along to our monthy 50's Night, a (summer) night filled with action.
+So come on down, have a milkshake and enjoy the dining experience..."
-This is a website about a fictional diner where you can book a table, view your bookings and also edit or delete them too.
+This is a website about a fictional diner where you can have a look at the menu, create an account, book a table, view your bookings and also edit or delete them too.
 It is my forth project for Code Institute, it uses [Django](https://www.djangoproject.com/).
 It is for educational purposes only.
 You can view it [HERE](https://project-four-dds-diner.herokuapp.com/) on [Heroku](https://dashboard.heroku.com/), a cloud hosting provider.

 ![image](assets/readme_assets/am-i-responsive.png)